SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 With that Pinkie trotted out of the room, making her way downstairs.

-Turning the corner at the bottom of the stairs, she sees Rainbow walking towards her.
+She turned the corner at the bottom of the stairs and sees Rainbow walking towards her.

 "Hi Pinkie, I'm here to learn how to make pancakes," Rainbow said.